532725/532725.github.io/README.md

-# 532725.github.io
+# See the website live at 532725.github.io

-Logos for the manufacturers map
+Manufacturers map

 Follow the instructions on the spreadsheet for new members or new logos.